kcleal/superintervalsr/README.md

 # SuperIntervals

-The R Bioconductor package `superintervalsr` provides very fast interval intersection queries in R.
-Built on a novel superset-index approach with batch operations in mind.
+The R Bioconductor package `superintervalsr` provides fast interval intersection queries, using a novel superset-lookup approach with batch operations in mind.

 ## Why SuperIntervals?